 Kathy Rogers, Director of Election Administration for the State of Georgia, stated in her May 5, 2004 testimony before the U.S. Election Assistance Commission:

-installed by the vendor is identical to the system certified at the
+During acceptance testing technicians from the Center for Election Systems at KSU utilize a software-hashing program that verifies the system installed by the vendor is identical to the system certified at the state level."

 Herb Deutsch, Product Development Manager for Election Systems and Software (ES&S), stated in his Sep.
 21, 2004 testimony before the Technical Guidelines Development Committee Subcommittee on Computer Security and Transparency: